tum-pbs/PhiML/CONTRIBUTING.md

-# Contributing to UnifyML
+# Contributing to ML4Science
 All contributions are welcome!
 You can mail the developers or get in touch on GitHub.

 ## Types of contributions we're looking for

-We're open to all kind of contributions that improve or extend the UnifyML library.
+We're open to all kind of contributions that improve or extend the ML4Science library.
 We especially welcome

 - Bug fixes